-Directory NetBackup client Description bpbkar Windows 2003 Backup and archive manager.
+Directory NetBackup client Description bparchive All Windows clients Archive program that is run from the command line. bpbackup All Windows clients The backup program that is run from the command line. bpbkar All Windows clients Backup and archive manager.
 These logs have information on the bpbkar32 process. bpcd All Windows clients NetBackup client daemon or manager.
-These logs have information on communications between the server and client. bpjava-msvc The NetBackup-Java application server authentication service that the Client Services service starts during startup of the NetBackup Java interface applications.
-This program authenticates the user that started the application.
-(On all Windows platforms.) bpjava-usvc NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup-Java interface is started.
-This program services all requests from the Java administration and user interfaces on the NetBackup host where bpjava-msvc is running.
-(On all Windows platforms.) bplist Windows 2003 List program that is run from the command line. bpmount Windows 2003 The program that is used to collect drive names on the client for multistreaming clients. bprestore Windows 2003 The restore program that is run from the command line. tar Windows 2003 tar process.
-These logs have information about the tar32 process.
+These logs have information on communications between the server and client. bpjava-msvc NetBackup Java application server authentication service that the Client Services service starts during startup of the NetBackup Java interface applications.
+This program authenticates the user who started the application.
+(On all Windows platforms.) bpjava-usvc NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup Java Backup, Archive, and Restore (BAR) interface is started.
+This program services all requests from the Java user interfaces on the NetBackup host where bpjava-msvc is running.
+(On all Windows platforms.) bplist All Windows clients List program that is run from the command line. bpmount All Windows clients The program that is used to collect drive names on the client for multistreaming clients. bprestore All Windows clients The restore program that is run from the command line.